 MarCO (Mars Cube One) is a two spacecraft mission to accompany the InSight Mars lander to provide real-time data relay during the landing phase, as the MRO, MAVEN, and Mars Odyssey orbiters will not be in position to receive InSight data.
+The probes are nick-named WALL-E and EVE.

 |Type / Application:||Communication, data relay, interplanetary|